dusty-g/personal-website/README.md

 Using ChatGPT, I was able to quickly learn about the concepts and best practices of Next.js and TypeScript, and get answers to any questions I had along the way.
 ChatGPT provided detailed explanations and examples that helped me gain a deeper understanding of these technologies.

-In fact, this entire README (except for this lines 1 and 27) was written by ChatGPT.
+In fact, this entire README (except for lines 1 and 27) was written by ChatGPT.

 ## Getting Started